-These topics are of interest to policy makers in most OECD member countries, including those which have opted for a progressive phase-out of nuclear energy as well as those wishing to retain the option or to increase their reliance on nuclear energy.
+These topics are of interest to policymakers in most NEA member countries, including those which have opted for a progressive phase-out of nuclear energy as well as those wishing to retain the option or to increase their reliance on nuclear energy.
 This ad-hoc expert group aimed to identify and analyse the technical, economic and strategic issues raised by lifetime extension in different member country contexts.

 Technical issues addressed included: refurbishment requirements and timing; fuel characteristic modifications and fuel cycle delays; decommissioning and waste disposal.
 The economic assessment aimed to analyse the impacts of lifetime extension versus early shut-down followed (or not) by the construction of a new nuclear power plant on capital requirements, future financial liabilities and levelised electricity generation costs.